'Black & Blue'

 It likes moist well-draining soil, but dislikes overwatering, & can be at some risk of rotting out of the gardening during our wet winters if soil drains poorly.
 Ours is partially protected by eaves of the house in an area not too awfully wet in winter.
 In a more open area where it is subject to winter rains, a winter mulch of large-sized leaves may help barrier the soil somewhat.

-It grows into a three or four feet tall, potentially a six foot semi-woody shubshrub if allowed to get lanky & not annually pruned.
-To look its best it really needs to be cut back severely in late winter or early spring so that it will remain a bit shorter & more compact.
+It grows into a three or four feet tall, potentially a six foot semi-woody shubshrub if allowed to get lanky.
+Ours usually dies to the ground in winter, but sometimes it lingers in a homely sort of way & needs to be cut back to the ground in late winter or early spring.

 The cultivar 'Black & Blue' has largish (one- to two-inch) tubular & open parrot-beak ("bilabiate") blossoms of cobalt blue with black calyces (where the regular species would be green).
 An "orniphilic" flower, the shape is intended foremost to be inviting to hummingbirds.

-These bicolor flowers are present over a long period from mid-summer to deep into autumn, at least until first frost.
-Ours blooms July until at least November.
-Deadheading the spent flowers helps to keep it reblooming.
+Deadheading the spent flowers helps to keep it reblooming & at the same time taking down the stems a ways helps keep it from getting lanky.
 If it per chance stops blooming before summer's end, cut it back by one-third to one-half & it will take off flowering anew.
-The persistance of its flowering is one of its great assets.
+The persistance of its flowering is one of its great assets, no matter how late it begins.

 The attractive round pointed foliage is usually a dark even green, but occasionally a paler green.
 The leaves are so sweet-scented it has almost the scent of candy, hence the common name anise sage, though the scent is not really anise-like, it's more of a candied sage.
 It takes only a slight brushing into it in order to release its wondrous odor.